Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 If you have multiple hemorrhoids, you’ll likely need to come back to treat each one separately.
 This will allow your doctor to monitor your treatment and ensure the complication rate is kept to an absolute minimum.

-Before the procedure, you should tell your doctor about any prescription medications, over-the-counter drugs, or herbal supplements you use.
+Before the procedure, you should tell your gastroenterologist in Concord about any prescription medications, over-the-counter drugs, or herbal supplements you use.

 If you are having anesthesia, you may need to avoid eating or drinking for several hours before the procedure.
 Consult with your doctor to find out if you need to fast.